Six things about... Jaime Suarez4 min read

 3. He sharply distinguishes between adult smokers and minors.

 “Our products are for adult smokers only, and we take our responsibilities very seriously in that regard.”
-He points out that PMI has spent a lot of time and money developing solutions to ensure the company is talking to the right audience: legal-age smokers in the digital space.
+He points out that PMI has spent a lot of time and money developing solutions to ensure the company is talking to the right audience: legal-age smokers.

 4. Jaime is a realist.